kylefmohr/ESP32-Restricted-Airspace/README.md

 # ESP32-Restricted-Airspace
-Utilizing Adafruit's Airlift firmware and documentation on alternate ESP32 hardware
+Utilizing Adafruit's Airlift firmware on alternate ESP32 hardware

 This is what I did to get this to work using an ESP32 DevKitC:

 Download the latest ESP32 NINA firmware [from Adafruit available here](https://github.com/adafruit/nina-fw/releases/latest) (also rehosted in this repo)

-Install esptool if you don't already have it, not going to go into great detail, pip3 install esptool
+Install esptool if you don't already have it, not going to go into detail, pip3 install esptool

-Run the following command, replacing \<port> with the port of your ESP32, and \<firmware> with the NINA firmware you downloaded:
+Plug in your ESP32 and then run the following command, replacing \<port> with the port of your ESP32, and \<firmware> with the NINA firmware you downloaded:

 `esptool.py --port <port> --baud 115200 write_flash 0 <firmware>`